Christia Mercer: Political and activist work

 In 2015, Mercer became the first Columbia University professor to teach in a prison as part of Columbia's Justice In-Education Initiative.
 At Taconic Correctional Facility, she taught female prisoners texts including the Aeschylus's Oresteia, Euripides's Medea, Aristophanes's Lysistrata, and William Shakespeare's Twelfth Night.
 She has been active in the education and prison reform movements, publishing op-eds and posts in the Washington Post and other outlets about philosophy's gender bias, the history of Christianity, and the prison-industrial complex.
 In 2015, her post on the Columbia prison divestment campaign was publicly challenged by Jonathan Burns, director of public affairs for the Corrections Corporation of America, who accused her of making "multiple misleading and false statements about our company."
 Mercer's response argued that "Mr. Burns's demand for corrections exemplifies the tortured logic of the corporation he represents."

 Mercer is the founder of Just Ideas, which "brings together Columbia interns and some of the most talented professors in New York City to engage on equal terms with people in New York prisons."
 Her experience with teaching incarcerated students was featured in a nationally broadcast segment on CBS This Morning and described in her op-ed for the Washington Post and in a piece about her experience for Columbia News.
-She has also taught in Metropolitan Detention Center, a Federal Prison in Brooklyn, which she wrote about in NBC Think.
-Since early 2018, she has organized mini-courses that are available to the men of Metropolitan Detention Center.
-Each year, roughly 250 MDC men graduate from a mini-course, and a dozen professors and two dozen Columbia undergraduates take up the opportunity to teach.

 In 2018, she published an op-ed arguing for the importance of making access to books available to incarcerated people.
 She was interviewed on this topic by WBUR's On Point.
 In 2019, she published an article on "the philosophical origins of patriarchy" in The Nation.
+Her Just Ideas program has been awarded funding by the Marc Sanders Foundation Awards for Excellence in Philosophy.